Below you will find some information about our other main bases or airports we fly to on a regular basis.

 BRITISHJET uses Hall A & Area A for departures from Athens

 New York - Stewart International

 New York - Stewart International (formerly Stewart-Newburgh) is located in the Hudson Valley 60 miles north of New York City.
 It is operated by the Port Authority and is a quieter alternative to the hub airports that serve the New York area.
 The airport is connected to New York city and beyond by rail from nearby Beacon station or directly by coach to New York city with Coach USA's 'Stewart Airport Express' service.

 In October 2018, BRITISHJET established a base at Larnaca International Airport on the island of Cyprus.
 The airport has 1 primary departure terminal handling over 7 million passengers a year - it is the islands busiest airport.
 The airport is connected to nearby Larnaca and surrounding with frequent public bus services or by taxi.

-BRITISHJET operates regular flights to the US & Canada as well as services to Islamabad in Pakistan.
+BRITISHJET operates regular flights to the US & Canada.
 Birmingham has 2 interconnecting terminals - All BRITISHJET services check-in at Terminal 1.
 The airport currently sees over 12 million passengers a year.
 Birmingham is connected to the city and surrounding areas by it’s own train station as well as regular public bus services, coach operators & taxis.

-Gibraltar airport became a base for BRITSHJET in 2018, connecting the British overseas territory with our hubs in London & Manchester.
+Gibraltar airport became a base for BRITSHJET in 2018, connecting the British overseas territory with our hub in London.
 BRITISHJET has 1 aircraft based at the airport and has a local crew base.
 Gibraltar has 1 terminal, inaugurated in 2012 replacing the older terminal - the airport currently handles over half a million passengers each year.
 Taxis provide quick links from Gibraltar airport but the main town can be reached on foot also.